engellaboratory/engellab/content/research/research.md

 Sex differences are also evident in many complex human traits such as lifespan and aging, brain function, circadian rhythms, cardiovascular structure and function and immunological responses.
 The variety of systems exhibiting sexual dimorphisms implies that exploring these differences will afford valuable insights into disease risk and etiology and will lead to more sex-appropriate treatment options.

-Our lab studies the impact of the sex chromosomes on the transcriptional and epigenetic differences between males and females in non-reproductive organs beginning from soon after fertilization, during embryonic development and in life after birth.
-Our goal is to fully understand the ways in which sex chromosome-linked genes contribute to sex differences across the lifespan, how their effects interact with hormonal effects, and how they affect the widespread sex biases in health and disease.
+Our lab studies the impact of the sex chromosomes on the transcriptional and epigenetic differences between males and females in melanoma progression and outcomes.
+We also investigate sex biases in the transcriptome and epigenome in melanocytes, the cell of origin of melanoma.
+Our goal is to fully understand the ways in which sex chromosome-linked genes and their downstream targets contribute to sex differences across the lifespan, how their effects interact with hormonal effects, and how they affect the widespread sex biases in health and disease, using melanoma as a quintessential example of sex disparities.

 ### How?

-We integrate state-of-the-art genomic and epigenomic methods with developmental biology to study how sexual dimorphism is established at the molecular level.
-In particular, we study the dynamics of sex differences across development, using mouse embryonic stem cells and mouse models to distinguish the contribution of sex chromosomes and sex hormones to sex-specific phenotypes.
+We integrate state-of-the-art genomic and epigenomic methods in models of melanoma progression to study how sexual dimorphism is established at the molecular level.
+In particular, we study the dynamics of sex differences across melanocyte development and in melanoma, using mouse models to distinguish the contribution of sex chromosomes and sex hormones to sex-specific phenotypes.

 <figure> <img src="/media/img/four_core.png" class="research-icon-right" style="height:380px;">
 </figure>